yousef312/HandyMenue/README.md

 # HandyMenueJs
 a library which handle creating, interact and managing context menu with ease

+## What does we offer?
+* easy step to create, deploy and manipulate your contextmenu
+* a lot of possiblity to design and manage your contextmenu the way you want
+* no dependency at all
+* an event system for more control
+* official buttons types
+and soon(still working on)
+* the menu direction: you can choose the direction of the menu for both english, arabic contextmenu.
+* quick function:
 ## Installation
 **sorry the library not published on npm yet! you can only download it from github**.

 still you can use it in your nodejs project and require it with.
 ## Dependencies
 no dependency required

 ## Usage
 ```javascript
 //this step is mean for nodeJS usuage, about ordinary browser usuage you can just skip this step and use HandyMenue global class.